gauxs/sysd/hld/storage/mysql/README.md

 Strict schema has its own advantages and disadvantages.
 Read *Chapter:2 Data Models & Query Languages* of *Designing Data-Intensive Application* for indepth information.

 ## ACID
+Read *Chapter:& Transactions* of *Designing Data-Intensive Application* for indepth information.

 ## Query Engine
 Query engine has its own advantages.
 Read *Chapter:2 Data Models & Query Languages - Query Languages for Data* of *Designing Data-Intensive Application* for indepth information.